okeeffed/cheat-sheets/README.md

 # Cheat Sheets

-This repo is more-than-deprecated.
+This repo is more than deprecated.
 I've hardly pushed any notes here for the last year.

 Since I've come back to surprising interest, there is a separate repo that I have just made public that has a bunch more notes on top of these and other concepts I've had to deal with in more recent years (think Deep Learning, Kubernetes etc).